Prexasertib in Treating Patients with Advanced Solid Tumors Exhibiting Replicative Stress or Homologous Recombination Repair Deficiency

 - Pregnant or breastfeeding females; the potential effects of prexasertib use during pregnancy and breastfeeding are not known and prexasertib has the potential for teratogenic or abortifacient effects.

-- Known human immunodeficiency virus (HIV)-positive participants are ineligible; appropriate studies will be undertaken in HIV-positive participants when indicated.
+- Known human immunodeficiency virus (HIV)-positive participants are ineligible because these participants are at increased risk of lethal infections when treated with marrow-suppressive therapy; appropriate studies will be undertaken in HIV-positive participants when indicated.

 - Participants enrolling to the HR or replicative stress cohort during stage 1 may not be on anticoagulant therapy unless the treating investigator has deemed it safe to temporarily hold to facilitate the pre-treatment tumor biopsy.

-I. To evaluate the activity of the CHK1 inhibitor prexasertib in patients with tumors exhibiting either replication stress, HR deficiency, or CCNE1 amplification; specifically, to determine the proportion of patients alive and progression-free at 4 months in these cohorts.
+I. To evaluate the activity of the CHK1 inhibitor prexasertib in patients with tumors exhibiting either replication stress, homologous repair (HR) deficiency, or CCNE1 amplification; specifically, to determine the proportion of patients alive and progression-free at 4 months in these cohorts.

 I. To assess toxicity following CHK1 inhibition among participants in these cohorts.